Adobe-Marketing-Cloud/reactor-user-docs/getting-started/mobile.md

 4. Initiate the SDKs wiht the Launch app/environment IDs.
 5. Implement logging

-   The following logging levels are supported in the Adobe Experience Cloud Plaform SDKs:
+   The following logging levels are supported in the Adobe Experience Plaform SDKs:

    * Error
    * Debug